|Official Site Design|

 - What were the limiting factors for clock speed?
 RAM speed?
 Production cost?

 - I see a lot of similarities between 65x and ARM ideas, like using the zero page as a register set.
 Is this perception correct?

-- Has there between the idea of "licensing the design" rather than producing the chip?
+- Has there been the idea of "licensing the design" - rather than producing the chip?
 Did that idea exist at the time when 6502 was created?

-Bill Mensch really was an impressive and very entertaining talker who remembered a lot of details from the past and gave a very good context of how/when/why something was done.
+Bill Mensch was an impressive and entertaining talker who remembered many details from the past and gave an excellent context of how/when/why something was done.
 Unfortunately, there is no recording of the interview available.
-Fun fact: After the call, Grey received feedback from Bill Mensch that he was really impressed by the depth of our questions.
+Fun fact: After the call, Grey received feedback from Bill Mensch that he was impressed by the depth of our questions.

-It is very hard for me to remember people's names and faces if I see them only once a year.
-Therefore I decided to take pictures with them and the name badges from now on.
+It is tough to remember people's names and faces if I see them only once a year.
+Therefore, I decided to take pictures with them and the name badges from now on.
 Hove with the mouse to see who it is.
 Thank you all for being at this great party.